 So you want to make a suncatcher?
-If you want to make them for a gift, just be sure to plan ahead, because they need a few days to dry (at least 4 to 7 days, depending on how much glue you use).
+If you want to make them for a gift, just be sure to plan ahead, because they need a few days to dry (at least 4 to 7 days, depending on how much glue you use, some have taken longer).

 Here's what you'll need:

--colored glass stones of any size or shape (you can find them at most craft stores or in the floral section of your local Walmart)
+-colored glass gems or stones of any size or shape (you can find them at most craft stores or in the floral section of your local Walmart)

 -clean plastic lids from butter or sour cream (any container lid will do, but that's the general size you want)